 Since its launch, applications to the BIAL Foundation Grants have been increasing.
-Up to now 692 projects have been supported, involving about 1500 researchers from 25 countries.
+Up to now 775 projects have been supported, involving more than 1600 researchers from 29 countries.

 The approved applications have benefited from grants in amounts ranging from €5,000 to €50,000.
 The amount to be granted is fixed by the Scientific Board according to the needs of each project.

 The research funded by the BIAL Foundation from 1994 to May 2021 has resulted in the publication of 1865 papers, 1494 of which in indexed journals (in Scopus or Web of Science) and 1269 in impact factor journals.
 Almost half of the papers were published in journals that ranked in the first quartile (Q1) in their subject area.
 By May 2021, 1302 papers were cited on average 21 times.

 Among the researchers supported by the BIAL Foundation, is worth highlighting the presence of scientists from prestigious universities from the United Kingdom, United States, Germany, France, Australia, Russia, Spain and Japan, among many others.

 The Bial Foundation Grants Management System (BF-GMS) denotes the restricted access components of the Bial Foundation Grants Management System and offers functionality to researchers and reviewers involved in the BF system of Grants for Scientific Research.

 Here you can register to the website, complete your profile, create and submit a new application when a new Financial Support programme is available, as well as manage supported projects since 2014 – e.g. submit scientific and financial progress/final reports.